Lubnaalrifaie1/HR-and-Employment-Management-Database-System/README.md

 - The payment cycle date is fixed and common for all employees in the organization.
 This assumption is valid as it reflects general accounting principles.
 - Each employee will have a fixed wage.
 ## User Experience / User Interface:
 To utilize the system's functionalities, users will have to initially register an organization in the web application and create departments.
 Following the latter, the superuser (the user who created the organization) can invite other users (i.e., employees) to join newly created departments.
 Certain departments, as well as users with the appropriate access level, can create projects, set payroll details, and enter performance appraisal results into the system via forms in the web application.
 Additionally, the employees can also download their pay stubs or their appraisal results as a PDF.

-Entities:
+**Entities:**
 To provide and support the functionalities discussed above, the employee management system will be composed of the following entities:
-● Organisation: (Strong)
+1. Organisation: (Strong)
-○ Creating an organisation entity is the entry point to our system.
+- Creating an organisation entity is the entry point to our system.
 It will contain basic details about the organisation, such as the business registration and payment cycle information.
 The attributes of this entity, such as the payroll/payment cycle date, are important for the payroll management functionalities as they determine when and how much each employee will be paid.
-Databases Application 4
-Databases Application 3
-● Employee (Weak)
+2. Employee (Weak)
-○ This entity contains information about each employee of an organisation, including the bank and wage details.
+- This entity contains information about each employee of an organisation, including the bank and wage details.
 This information will be available for the employee themselves to be accessed when necessary.
-● Bank: (Weak)
+3. Bank: (Weak)
-○ This entity contains the bank details (e.g., branch number, account number, and bank name) of each employee.
+- This entity contains the bank details (e.g., branch number, account number, and bank name) of each employee.
 Although this entity is not accessed by any other entity, its information is used in the computation and entry of records into the payroll entity.
-● Payroll: (Weak)
+4. Payroll: (Weak)
-○ This entity consists of details such as the hours worked by an employee, their gross pay, and any applicable deductions required for calculating their net pay and generating the pay stub.
+- This entity consists of details such as the hours worked by an employee, their gross pay, and any applicable deductions required for calculating their net pay and generating the pay stub.
 The latter is made possible by this entity's relationship with the employee and organisation entity.
-● Project_Performance: (Weak)
+5. Project_Performance: (Weak)
-○ Whenever an employee in the organisation has their performance evaluated, the results are stored in this entity.
+- Whenever an employee in the organisation has their performance evaluated, the results are stored in this entity.
 This entity is dependent on information from the employee and project entity.
 Users can access information from this entity by viewing their performance results/evaluation.
-● Project: (Weak)
+6. Project: (Weak)
-○ This entity contains unique information about each product/project that is being undertaken by the organisation and its employees.
+- This entity contains unique information about each product/project that is being undertaken by the organisation and its employees.
 Additionally, the evaluation of employees' performance is done using key performance indicators (“KPIs”) relative to the product/projects category.
 It aids in managing expectations from which employee appraisals will be entered into the performance table according to each project or product ID.
-● Department: (Weak)
+7. Department: (Weak)
-○ This entity contains information regarding the different departments within the organisation, the number of employees per department, as well the description, budget, and access scope of each department.
+- This entity contains information regarding the different departments within the organization, the number of employees per department, as well the description, budget, and access scope of each department.
 Employees' access levels are based on the department entity they are associated with.
-● Addressbook: (Weak)
+8. Addressbook: (Weak)
-○ This entity contains information about the employee, and organizatin address details.
+- This entity contains information about the employee, and organizatin address details.
 This includes various attributes such as their street, city, province, etc.
-● Appraisal: (Weak)
+9. Appraisal: (Weak)
-○ This entity contains information about the appraised project.
+- This entity contains information about the appraised project.
 The attributes include, the organization, project, the appraiser and the employee who is appraised.

-Relationships:
+**Relationships:**
 1. Employee → Department
 a.
 A department can manage multiple employees.
 b.
 One employee will be managed by one department (1:N relationship)